devbhuwan/ng4/README.md

 ```

 * Generator-Ng4
-- Generator for ng4 module strucutre having ng4-core module dependency using this
+- Generator for ng4 based other module having ng4-core core module dependency.
-  generator we can easily generator our custom module.
+  By using this generator we can easily generator our custom module.

 ```
 npm install -g yo